About the Founder

 by accident.

 My name is Diana Luca.
-I am the founder of RootsGuard, a mother, and someone who spent over a decade in financial law and regulatory compliance before a series of personal experiences shifted the entire direction of my life.
+I am the founder of RootsGuard, a mother, and someone who spent over a decade in financial law and regulatory compliance before a series of personal experiences shifted the direction of my work.

 This brand was not born from a business plan.
-It was born from a conviction — developed slowly, through years of rigorous self-directed research, formulation study, and a growing understanding that the skin deserves far more than what the market currently offers.
+It was born from a conviction, developed slowly, through years of self-directed research, formulation study, and a growing understanding that the skin deserves more than what the market currently offers.

 The beginning